rooz5002/path_planning_sim/README.md

 Author: Amir Ali Mokhtarzadeh

-This package is still in the development stage and can only be used for testing.
+This package is still in development and can only be used for testing.

+dynamic_a_star-v2.4.py replace dynamic_a_star-v2.3.py
 The package tested for Ubuntu 22  with python3.11 and in addition to the libraries in Python programs sudo apt install zenity